protickr/git-notebook/readme.md

 if cloned from remote repository then,
 Project directory will be named as repository-name if cloning destination not specified
 And git is already initialized in it, no need to initialize it again.

-*Bare repositories -- Central remote repository*
-> `$ git init --bare project.git`
->
-Initializes a bare repository called project.git where developers will be able to push and pull from
-It _dose not have a working directory,_ making changes and committing directly to it is impossible.
-It is a storage facility rather than a development environment.

 *add remote origin (where commits will be pushed) to a local repository*
 > `$ git remote add origin <origin_address>`